eqNj/eqN-PD2-Filter/README.md

 Updated the descriptions for existing map orbs, when necessary, and added descriptions for the new Infused map orbs.

-Added all of the new runewords (and their runes, listed on the ShowRecipes filter level) introduced this season to applicable base items.

-Added all of the "highest immunity" information to the new unique map's description.

-Removed the red corruption indicator in the Warlord of Blood unique map as all items now drop corrupted in the map.

-Added a new description note for the filter version to keys when in the shop.

-Added a new shop hunting highlight style that utilizes the fact that %NL% within identified item names is now usable.

 Did a pass on all the Unique and Set items that have accenting based on their rarity and/or value and further organized them within the code for ease of editing.

 Did a pass on all runeword bases and added more notification lines specifically for good bases that drop while leveling generally and for class specific items.

-Added a note to mirrored jewels that labels if they would yield a white or black item coloration when socketed.

 Thoroughly reviewed the LLD tagging on Magic, Rare, and Crafted items to minimize 'false positives'.